 Being one of the most popular Asian wedding photographers in North London area – Southgate, Enfield, Edmonton, Barnet, Potters Bar, etc. I’m happy to be a part of your Asian wedding plans.

 Here you can see some examples of real Asian weddings and their corresponding albums.
-Buckle up and enjoy!
+This page will be updated soon!

 the wedding photography highlights of Tabby & Asif – amazing muslim wedding at Hampton Court House

 I’m really happy when my clients know what they want, that makes them more demanding but for me that’s a creative challenge and I always try to exceed their expectation.
 That happened with A.I. and Tabby, be sure to reed and watch their testimonial.
 I love to be an Asian wedding photographer in London and whole UK, I love to shoot Asian weddings and can’t wait for the next one.

 the wedding album highlights of Tabby & Asif

 - covered personally by Peter Lane together with a trained assistant, or a second photographer.
 You’ll benefit by more than 12 years of international experience and Peter’s ability to creatively blend fashion, fine-art and documentary to capture all aspects of your Big Day.